lukaszkups/lukaszkups-old/content/blog/0023_nokia_lumia_735_review.md

 Combination of such great software and splendid (in design and performance field) hardware results as wonderful product.

-I've noticed two fractions of people - one may accue Microsoft continous reproduction of the same product design, while the other may like the similarities of this product line.
+I've noticed two fractions of people - one accues Microsoft continous reproduction of the same product design, while the other likes the consistency of this product line.

 Personally I really like the Lumia family product design - You can recognize any of them at first glance; minimalistic, solid, often enclosed in one-piece, unibody form with bright colors.